24 Ways to Improve Your Website's User Experience for SEO

 Have you ever visited a site where links are formatted to be the same color as text, and the links either don't stand out or only stand out when you hover over them with your cursor?
 This practice is a usability faux pas and makes it harder for people who legitimately want to use your site to navigate around it.

-User Experience and Search Central Article
+User Experience And Search Central Article

 Make your links stand out, differentiated from the rest of your text.
 I generally prefer a different color and an underline and don't bother with fancy animations.